brianvanburken/brianvanburken.github.io/_posts/2019-05-01-solving-challenges-with-elixirs-compile-time-function.md

 layout: post
 affiliate: true
 title: Solving Challenge with Elixir's Compile-Time Functions
+extra:
+    excerpt: >-
-excerpt: "I love solving small programming challenges.
+        I love solving small programming challenges.
 One of the many challenges on this website is about transcribing DNA nucleotides to RNA nucleotides.
 I was able to solve this by using Elixir."
 tags:
     - Elixir
     - Macro